 It might sound like a dream to pass the responsibility of parenthood onto someone else during these difficult periods.
 While hiring a nanny for these sleep regressions probably isn’t in the cards for most, enlisting help can be a key to surviving.
 You and your partner can split the night shift so that losing zzzs is not quite so detrimental.

 If you are killing the single parent game (shoutout to all you rockstars), ask a family member or friend if they can watch your baby for a couple of hours while you catch up on some shuteye.
 Most loved ones would be happy to help, and those couple of hours can make a huge difference.

-Babies, just like adults, thrive on routine, and implementing a bedtime queue is a perfect way to make bedtime easier.
+Babies, just like adults, thrive on routine, and implementing regular habits is a perfect way to make bedtime easier.
 Studies show that bedtime routines lead to fewer night wakings in both infants and toddlers in just a matter of days.

-Whatever you decide to put into practice, make sure that you stick to it.
-Try not to mix steps around to keep nights as predictable as possible.
+Whatever you decide to put into practice, make sure you stick to it to keep nights as predictable as possible.

 As your baby gets more associated with the world around him or her, feedings start to get a lot less exciting.
 They would rather be checking out the funny facial expressions their siblings are making or staring at the flashing lights in their toys.
 Unfortunately, if your baby doesn’t get enough to eat during the day, they are probably going to wake up for food at night.

 If distracted eating is a recurring issue, try feeding in a dark, quiet, unstimulating environment.
 This could also mean no scrolling through your social media feed if your baby is particularly sensitive.
 Bummer, I know.